AlanGarc1a/Movieflix/README.md

 To create a web application using the IMDB API.
 I was looking around on the dribble website for movie streaming design and saw a design that I really liked and wanted to take that design and build it using React.js.
 Also, I wanted to learn how to use TypeScript with React.js.

+# Features

+- User can like their favorites movies.
+- User can search for a movie/show title.

 # Technologies

 ### FrontEnd